michaelsyao/AI-for-Trading/README.md

 1. [Trading with Momentum](project_1_starter.ipynb)
     > Generate a trading signal based on a momentum indicator and produce projected returns.
 Perform a statistical test to conclude if there is alpha in the signal.
    * Extended Reference: [Dual Momentum Strategy](https://seekingalpha.com/article/4233923-dual-momentum-january-update)

 2. [Breakout Strategy](clean_project_2_starter.ipynb)
+    >Code and evaluate a breakout signal.
+You will run statistical tests to test for normality and to find alpha.
+You will also learn about the effect that filtered outliers could have on your trading signal and identify if the outliers could be a valid trading signal.
+You will make a judgement call about what should be kept versus what should not.

 3. [Smart Beta and Portfolio Optimization](Final_project_3_starter.ipynb)
 4. [Multi-Factor Model](Final_project_4_starter_v3.ipynb)
 5. [NLP on Financial Statements](S2_project_5_starter.ipynb)